 While there is no clear variation, the Commission and the NCAs do set priorities, which are often linked to certain industries or businesses.
-NCAs often publish their priorities for the working year.
+In the field of vertical agreements, e-commerce is given particular attention.
+NCAs often publish their priorities for the working year with regard to vertical agreements; resale price maintenance ('RPM') triggers considerable enforcement activity.